Groundbreaking California fast food law heads to statewide referendum and big political fight

-Why it matters: The law, AB 257, was hailed as groundbreaking by labor advocates as a way to improve working conditions in the fast food industry when it was signed by Governor Gavin Newsom in September.
+Why it matters: The law, AB 257, was hailed as groundbreaking by labor advocates as a way to improve working conditions in the fast-food industry when it was signed by Gov. Gavin Newsom in September.

 - The referendum, at a minimum, delays the law's implementation by more than a year.
 The vote won't be held until November 2024.